Proto-Slavic accent: Dybo's contour rule

 The first and second rules show, that sequences of morphemes of the same valence get ictus on the first morpheme.
 The third and fourth rules show that sequences of morphemes of different valence get ictus on the first dominant morpheme.
 Given the fifth rule, the general "contour rule" that regulates the setting of ictus in all types of morpheme sequences in Balto-Slavic is formulated as follows: Ictus is placed at the beginning of the first sequence of morphemes of the highest (dominant) valence.
 A single morpheme is also considered a sequence.

-Proto-Slavic accent paradigms
+Paradigms

 Since Stang (1957) three accent paradigms (or accent types) are reconstructed for Proto-Slavic, traditionally marked with letters a, b and c.
 Their reflexes in individual Slavic languages are usually marked as A, B, C. Stang's original reconstruction was for nominals (nouns and adjectives), and Dybo (1963) subsequently expanded these to Proto-Slavic verbs as well.

 Accent paradigm a words have a fixed accent on one of the syllables of the stem.
 If the stem is monosyllabic, that syllable will be acute-accented.
 If the stem is polysyllabic, the accent may be acute, but can also be short on e and o (from Dybo's law) or neoacute (from Dybo's law followed by Ivšić's law).